Reviewed by Daniel Mirkovic

 Are you operating a daycare?
 It goes without saying that there are major risks associated with caring for other people’s children in your home: choking, falling off a swing, food poisoning, and many more.
 Few home insurance policies will properly protect you if you are operating a daycare, so be sure to contact a commercial insurance provider.

 Does this business employ people that work from your home?
 Do you receive more than 5 customer or supplier visits per week?
 You may need to carry commercial liability insurance to protect you if your customer, or your employee, slips and falls.

-If the answer is yes to any of these questions, then we likely won’t be able to insure your home.
+If the answer is yes to any of these questions, then our standard home insurance policy likely won’t be right for your home.
 Our coverage is designed primarily for personal residential exposures, and may not protect you properly if you operate a home-based business.